 Granted Türkiye, North Macedonia, Morocco, Brazil, China, Colombia, Dominican Republic, Turkmenistan, Belarus, Tajikistan, Kazakhstan, Azerbaijan, Kyrgyzstan, Armenia, Mexico, Peru, Botswana, Gambia (the), Ghana, Kenya, Lesotho, Malawi, Mozambique, Namibia, Sierra Leone, Liberia, Sao Tome and Principe, Sudan, Eswatini, Tanzania, United Republic of, Zambia, Zimbabwe, Indonesia, Malaysia, Ukraine, South Africa, Uzbekistan Belgium, Germany, France, Luxembourg, Netherlands, Switzerland, United Kingdom, Sweden, Italy, Austria, Liechtenstein, Greece, Spain, Denmark, Portugal, Ireland, Finland, Cyprus, Bulgaria, Czechia, Estonia, Slovakia, Hungary, Poland, Iceland, Malta, Norway, Croatia, Romania, Latvia, Lithuania, Slovenia, Australia, Canada, Russian Federation, Hong Kong, Israel, Japan, Korea, Republic of, New Zealand, Singapore, Taiwan, Province of China, United States of America, Bahamas, Bahrain, Kuwait, Qatar, Saudi Arabia, Oman, United Arab Emirates, Macao, Panama

-Filed Türkiye, North Macedonia, Albania, Serbia, Argentina, China, Costa Rica, Jordan, Philippines, India, Uganda, Egypt, Guatemala, Indonesia, Nigeria, Thailand, Ukraine, Viet Nam Belgium, Germany, France, Luxembourg, Netherlands, Switzerland, United Kingdom, Sweden, Italy, Austria, Liechtenstein, Greece, Spain, Denmark, Monaco, Portugal, Ireland, Finland, Cyprus, Bulgaria, Czechia, Estonia, Slovakia, Hungary, Poland, Iceland, Malta, Norway, San Marino, Croatia, Romania, Latvia, Lithuania, Slovenia, Australia, Chile, Hong Kong, Singapore, Taiwan, Province of China, United States of America, Saudi Arabia, Panama
+Filed Türkiye, North Macedonia, Albania, Serbia, Morocco, Argentina, China, Costa Rica, Jordan, Philippines, India, Uganda, Egypt, Guatemala, Indonesia, Nigeria, Thailand, Ukraine, Viet Nam Belgium, Germany, France, Luxembourg, Netherlands, Switzerland, United Kingdom, Sweden, Italy, Austria, Liechtenstein, Greece, Spain, Denmark, Monaco, Portugal, Ireland, Finland, Cyprus, Bulgaria, Czechia, Estonia, Slovakia, Hungary, Poland, Iceland, Malta, Norway, San Marino, Croatia, Romania, Latvia, Lithuania, Slovenia, Australia, Chile, Hong Kong, Korea, Republic of, Singapore, Taiwan, Province of China, United States of America, Saudi Arabia, Panama

 Not in force World Intellectual Property Organization (WIPO), North Macedonia, Albania, Bosnia and Herzegovina, Montenegro, Serbia, Moldova, Republic of, Colombia, Dominican Republic, Ecuador, Peru, Rwanda, Uganda, Bangladesh, Bolivia (Plurinational State of), Cuba, Benin, Cameroon, Burkina Faso, Chad, Guinea-Bissau, Comoros, Mali, Senegal, Congo, Guinea, Gabon, Niger, Equatorial Guinea, Mauritania, Togo, Côte d'Ivoire, Central African Republic, Pakistan, Paraguay, El Salvador, Venezuela (Bolivarian Republic of) World Intellectual Property Organization (WIPO), Monaco, Malta, San Marino, Japan, Korea, Republic of, Uruguay, Trinidad and Tobago